leticia-chen/MVP-EngenhariaDeDados/README.md

 ## ETL Pipeline Development and Submitting it as a Dataproc Job
 In the implementation of the ETL, two approaches were adopted.
 The first involves writing the ETL as a Python script, submitting it as a job, and then creating a workflow and cloud scheduler for automatic execution (creating the first and second table).
 The second approach uses Dataprep to create the ETL in a visual environment (generating the third table).
-### Method 1: Write the ETL pipeline in a Python script and then submit it as a job, followed by combining the use of workflow and Cloud Scheduler to achieve automation.
+### Method 1: Write the ETL pipeline in a Python script and then submit it as a job, followed by combining the use of workflow and Cloud Scheduler to achieve automation
 Below is the ETL pipeline developed in Python script:

 Please click here <a href="ETL_pipeline_final.py">ETL_pipeline_final.py</a>